Subordinate Contracts: Everything You Need to Know

 - All assets will be liquidated at their market value.

 - $670,000 will be paid to the provider of the senior debt.

 - The remaining $230,000 will be split between all junior debtholders at a rate of 50 cents for every dollar.

 For that reason, subordinate debts are considered riskier than senior debts.
 As compensation for this, lenders will charge a higher rate of interest.
 If the company that declared bankruptcy had shareholders, they would not receive anything from the proceeds of the liquidation.
 Payments to creditors are always prioritized above payments to shareholders.

 Subordinate agreements are commonly used in many scenarios, such as the complex debt structures that corporations get into.
 Bonds that are not secured with collateral are considered to be subordinate to bonds that are secured.
 This means if the company goes bankrupt and defaults on its interest payments, secured bondholders will be paid what is owed to them first.
 On the other hand, the interest rate charged on secured bonds is generally lower than what is charged on unsecured bonds.
 That means greater returns on investment for unsecured bonds, provided the issuer pays regularly.

 If you need help with a subordinate contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Menlo Ventures and Airbnb.